punshLineLama/ctf/ritsec/cictrohash/README.md

 <h5>Final Thought</h5>
 This was a really fun challenge.
 As I am pretty new to CTFs I have not seen a similar challenge before.
-Thanks to the Autor of the challenge and the CTF organizers.
+Thanks to the Author of the challenge and the CTF organizers.